 Poyer has taught or lectured at Annapolis, Flagler College, University of Pittsburgh, Old Dominion University, the Armed Forces Staff College, the University of North Florida, Christopher Newport University, and other institutions.
 He has been a guest on PBS’s “Writer to Writer” series and on Voice of America, and has appeared at the Southern Festival of Books and many other literary events.
-He currently a fellow at the Virginia Center of Creative Arts, and teaches in the Maslow Family MA/MFA in Creative Writing program at Wilkes University in Wilkes-Barre and at the Ossawbaw Island Writers’ Retreat.
+He taught for sixteen years in the Maslow MA/MFA in Creative Writing faculty at Wilkes University.
+He’s currently a fellow at the Virginia Center of Creative Arts, and teaches at the Ossabaw Island Writers’ Retreat.
 He lives on Virginia’s Eastern Shore with novelist Lenore Hart.

 David Poyer-Contact information

 My legal adviser counsels me not to look at uncontracted manuscripts or screenplays.
 That limitation aside, I do try to answer mail from my readers, though it might take a bit of time, depending on press of deadlines.
 I’m always glad to hear from readers, both what you liked and didn’t.
 You can contact me snail mail by writing to David Poyer, General Delivery, Franktown VA 23354 USA.